arafatm/learn-hashi/learn-vault/readme.md

 ### Disable a Secrets Engine

-When a secrets engine is no longer needed, it can be disabled.
-When a secrets engine is disabled, all secrets are revoked and the corresponding Vault data and configuration is removed.
+:flashlight: When a secrets engine is disabled, all secrets are revoked and the corresponding Vault data and configuration is removed.

-:ship:
+:ship: Disable engine
 ```bash
 vault secrets disable kv/
 ```

-    Success!
-Disabled the secrets engine (if it existed) at: kv/

-Note that this command takes a PATH to the secrets engine as an argument, not the TYPE of the secrets engine.
+:exclamation: this command takes a `PATH` to the secrets engine as an argument, not the `TYPE` of the secrets engine.

-Any requests to route data to the original path would result in an error, but another secrets engine could now be enabled at that path.

 ### What is a Secrets Engine?

-Now that you've successfully enabled and disabled a secrets engine... what is it?
-What is the point of a secrets engine?

-As mentioned above, Vault behaves similarly to a
+Vault behaves similarly to a
 [virtual filesystem](https://en.wikipedia.org/wiki/Virtual_file_system)

-.
-The read/write/delete/list operations are forwarded to the corresponding secrets engine, and the secrets engine decides how to react to those operations.

 This abstraction is incredibly powerful.
 It enables Vault to interface directly with physical systems, databases, HSMs, etc. But in addition to these physical systems, Vault can interact with more unique environments like AWS IAM, dynamic SQL user creation, etc. all while using the same read/write interface.

-### Next

-You now know about secrets engines and how to operate on them.
-This is important knowledge to move forward and learn about other secrets engines.> On this page we introduce dynamic secrets by showing you how to create AWS access keys with Vault.

 ## Dynamic Secrets | Vault - HashiCorp Learn